JetBrains/kotlin-web-site/docs/topics/enum-classes.md

 printAllValues<RGB>() // prints RED, GREEN, BLUE
 ```

-If you don't want your enum constants returned in an array, you can use the `entries` property instead.
+In Kotlin 1.8.20, the `entries` property is introduced as a future replacement for the `values()` function.
 The
 `entries` property returns a pre-allocated immutable list of your enum constants.
 This is particularly useful when you
 are working with [collections](collections-overview.md) and can you help you avoid [performance issues](https://github.com/Kotlin/KEEP/blob/master/proposals/enum-entries.md#examples-of-performance-issues).

 For example: